 The cost of summer camp is not directly deductible, put parents qualifying for a child and dependent care credit may be able to offset some of the expenses.
 The child must be 12 or younger and, while overnight camps do not qualify, specialized day camps (such as football or science camp) sometimes do.
 Among other requirements, the parent must work, or be looking for work, full-time.

 Employees who did not get reimbursed for an expense -- perhaps a meal while traveling for work, a passport for a business trip, association dues, or work supplies -- can deduct the expenses.
 Only the portion that exceeds 2 percent of their adjusted gross income is deductible, though.
+Again, claim these while you can.
+They go away next year.

 Private kindergarten and grade school tuition are not deductible.
 If a child attends a special school for health reasons, the tuition might be deductible as a medical expense.
 Higher education tuition and fees may be deductible if the student attends an eligible school -- defined as a college, university, vocational, or postsecondary institution eligible to participate in the U.S. Department of Education's student aid program (that's most accredited institutions).

 Donations to qualified charities, including 501(c)(3) nonprofits and some churches, are deductible.
 The donation can be cash, investments, or physical goods such as clothes, a vehicle, canned goods, or furniture.
 But donors who receive something in exchange for their donation, such as a T-shirt or tickets to an event, must subtract the fair-market value of the benefit from their deduction.
 Giving time by volunteering is not tax-deductible, although taxpayers can deduct the costs associated with driving to or from a volunteer opportunity or donation.
-For 2015 and 2016, the standard mileage rate is 14 cents a mile.
+For 2017, the standard mileage rate is 14 cents a mile.
 Filers can also deduct the cost of paying a babysitter while volunteering.

 Weddings expenses are not deductible, but newly married couples may be able to recoup some costs by donating leftover flowers, food, decorations, or even the wedding dress.
 The donations must go to eligible organizations such as nonprofit hospitals, churches, food banks, or secondhand stores.
 Brides for a Cause is a nonprofit that accepts donations of wedding dresses and bridal accessories and helps needy couples have a wedding or vow-renewal ceremony.
 The deductible amount is the fair market value of the donated items -- likely less than the retail cost.